Running interventions: top tips

 • Track the progress the pupils in the intervention are making

 The best interventions provide the right support to the right child.
-So use assessment regularly to make sure the right children are taking part in interventions, and that the interventions are focusing on the right skills.
+So use assessment regularly to make sure the right children are taking part in interventions, and that the interventions are focusing on the right knowledge and skills.